yxrose/bcfr/README.md

 2) The genotype in VCF file should be imputed and phased（Beagle software）

 The software in prepare step is freely available on internet
-## Convert the VCF file to bcfr format:
+## Convert the VCF file to bcfr input format:

 ```
 bcfr converter --v my_genotypes.vcf --d output_dir --n number_of_founder